parduino/Femora/docs/technical/timeseries.rst

 .. code-block:: python

-   import Femora as fm
+   import femora as fm

-   # Create a Femora instance
+   # Create a femora instance

    # Create a constant time series